UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

 - Administrators
   - The system must provide administrative functionalities to manage the overall system, including user accounts and system configurations.
+  - The system must also provide administrators the ability to receive and respond to user reports.

 #### Technical Requirements: